 In August 2019, Valley Water completed the construction work of the Los Gatos Creek Gravel Augmentation and Large Woody Debris Placement Project, located just downstream of Highway 17, one of the recommended priority locations from the Phase 1 Study.

 On June 23, 2020, the Board approved an amendment to the existing consultant agreement with AECOM for the second phase study of LWDGA to provide additional funding for AECOM to provide design and construction support for the implementation of LWDGA projects along Uvas Creek and other fish habitat improvement projects.
-AECOM has begun the design work for the projects along Uvas Creek and coordination with the property owner, the City of Gilroy, is underway.
+AECOM has begun the design work for the projects along Uvas Creek and in March 2021, Valley Water submitted 30% design plans for review by the City of Gilroy, the property owner, .
 Implementation is targeted for the summer of 2021, subject to timely permitting approval as well as availability of Valley Water construction crews.

 Key Performance Indicators